Review: ‘Tina: The Tina Turner Musical’ a fitting tribute | Gephardt Daily

 Also strong in the thankless role of Ike was Roderick Lawrence, who played both the villain of the piece and the older man who came to regret his earlier actions.
 It takes skill and range to inspire fear, anger and even brief sympathy from an audience.

-Carla R. Stewart provided sweetness and respite as Gran Georgeanna, and Roz White was annoyingly perfect as Tina’s impossible to please mother.
+Carla R. Stewart provided sweetness and respite as Gran Georgeanna, and Roz White was annoyingly perfect as Tina’s impossible-to-please mother.
 Geoffrey Kidwell as Terry Britten was refreshing as an industry champion for Turner, as was Max Falls as Erwin Bach, who would win Turner’s heart.

 “Tina: The Tina Turner Musical” is a great production, and will continue at the Eccles Theater, 131 S. Main St., through Sunday, with shows at 8 p.m.
 Friday, 2 p.m. and 8 p.m.
 Saturday, and 1 p.m. and 6:30 p.m.
 Sunday.
 For ticket availability, click here.